 Robert Fleming and Adam Kilgour gave their Edinburgh Napier University Honours Degree Piano Recital on 5th May 2017 on our Weinbach Petrof grand piano.

 Folk groups rehearse and indeed record in the Refectory.

 We were delighted that an EP recorded in the summer of 2015 in the Refectory by Darragh Quinn was launched at a highly successful concert at St Vincent’s in November 2015.
 This is available from https://lostarchitect.bandcamp.com

 In May 2016 we were also delighted to learn of the release of Robbie Greig’s album, largely recorded in St Vincent’s in December 2015.
 This is available from https://robbiegreigandfriends.bandcamp.com

 Lizabett Russo’s album The Burning Mountain was launched with a concert on 10th December 2016.
 Kate and Raphael’s launch on 17th June 2017.

 Since 2015 St Vincent’s is proud to have been Edinburgh Fringe Venue number 197.

-In 2017 our own Fringe will include, for the first time, our Sacred Arts Festival.
-Also our Choral Evensong services – on Saturday afternoons on 5th, 12th and 19th August 2017 – with invited choirs and detailed in the Fringe Book.
-There is a video recording of two of last year’s services on this website ‘Videos: Church Services’.
+In 2018 our own Fringe will include, for the first time, our Sacred Arts Festival.
+Also our Choral Evensong services – on Saturday afternoons on 4th, 11th and 18th August 2018 – with invited choirs and detailed in the Fringe Book.
+There is a video recording of two of the 2016 services on this website ‘Videos: Church Services’.

 FINE MUSIC VENUE INFORMATION AND BOOKINGS: